 Researchers at the Alzheimer’s Disease Center are exploring these two important characteristics of the disease and how one affects the other.
 In their investigations, researchers have discovered important similarities between Alzheimer’s disease and Chronic Traumatic Encephalopathy, which is caused by blows to the head and affects athletes and war veterans.

-Accumulation of the tau protein is a key characteristic of CTE, according to the findings of scientists at the Alzheimer’s center and Boston University’s Center for the Study of Chronic Traumatic Encephalopathy.
+Accumulation of the tau protein is a key characteristic of CTE, according to the findings of scientists at the Alzheimer’s center.
 Further investigation into the role of the tau protein promises to offer a clearer understanding how Alzheimer’s develops and how best to limit the damage of chronic brain injury.